hasnain1230/LucidMessenges/README.md

 **Note: This project is currently a work in progress.
 Only authentication services (login, sign-up, forgot-password) have been implemented so far.
 I have every intention of completing the full messaging functionality in the future.**

+You can check out the progress I have made so far at https://lucidmessages.com

+While the project is not done yet, I've made quite a bit of progress and you can check out my most recent stable build there!

 ## Current Features

 - User authentication (login, sign-up)